mattiasw2/hashdb/README.md

 # hashdb

+A database for clojure maps with support for database indexes and multiple tenants.
+Complete history of changes also maintained.

 Originally, the database was planned to work like Cassandra, i.e. the latest value per column wins.
 Also works for maps.

 However, it got too complicated, and I do not need to for my scenarios.